thorsjur/event-planner-itp/eventplanner/fxui/README.md

 mvn site
 ```

 All reports can be found at the module's `target/site` folder.
+The SpotBugs report and Checkstyle report is found at site, while the JaCoCo report can be found at `target/site/jacoco`.
+By opening the file named `index.html` in your browser you can display the coverage report.